 Seleucus was murdered by Heliodorus, his treasurer (B.C.
 176) … On the death of Seleucus, the throne was seized by Heliodorus; but it was not long before Antiochus, the brother of the late king, with the help of the Pergamene monarch, Eumenes, recovered it.

-When the predicted evil king in Daniel first appears, it is small (7:8; 8:9) and weak (11:23; supported by few), but later expands to become “exceedingly great” (8:9), which means that it becomes mighty.
+The vile person of Daniel starts out small (7:8; 8:9) and weak (11:23; supported by few), but later became “exceedingly great” (8:9).

 Antiochus IV did not start small.
 He was a Seleucid prince and the brother of the murdered king.
 After his brother’s murderer seized the throne, he was made king with the support of a neighboring king.